thommevans/planetc/README.md

 planetc
 =======

-This module contains code for implementing the analytic Mandel & Agol (2002) equations for planetary transit lightcurves.
+The planetc package contains code for implementing the analytic Mandel & Agol (2002) equationsfor planetary transit lightcurves.
 Uses a C backend with Python/Cython wrappers.

 The C backend of planetc was originally based on the one written by Neale Gibson, as part of his "MyFunctions" package.
 There has been a fairly substantial reformatting of those